scribbledlife/boardkey/README.md

 # Boardkey

-A custom 75% (84+5+1) ANSI mechanical keyboard powered by a Raspberry Pi Pico running KMK firmware.
+A custom 75% (84+5+1) mechanical keyboard powered by a Raspberry Pi Pico running KMK firmware.

 ## About